 Early Origins of the Buyll family

 The surname Buyll was first found in Somerset, where John le Bole was one of the first listings of the name found in 1284.
-The Hundredorum Rolls of 1273 list: William le Bole in Cambridgeshire; Geoffrey Bolle in Staffordshire; Ralph le Bule in Oxfordshire; and Robert le Bule in Somerset
+The Hundredorum Rolls of 1273 list: William le Bole in Cambridgeshire; Geoffrey Bolle in Staffordshire; Ralph le Bule in Oxfordshire; and Robert le Bule in Somerset.

 The Yorkshire Poll Tax Rolls of 1379 list: Willelmus Bulle; and Elena Bull.

 Wulfin Bule was listed in the Pipe Rolls of Hampshire in 1170, Hulle le Bule was listed in the Pipe Rolls of Somerset in 1201, William le Bole was listed in the Curia Regis Rolls for Surrey in 1214 and Ralph le Bulle was listed in Northumberland in 1288.

 The name reached as far north as Scotland where the name Bull was evident from 1296 when William Bull of Ayrshire rendered homage, to King Edward I of England on his brief conquest of Scotland.

 Important Dates for the Buyll family

 This web page shows only a small excerpt of our Buyll research.
-Another 242 words (17 lines of text) covering the years 1852, 1275, 1200, 1376, 1552, 1628, 1605, 1684, 1636, 1610, 1694, 1685, 1686, 1690, 1630, 1692, 1660, 1661, 1679, 1689, 1689, 1692, 1634, 1710, 1634, 1605, 1684, 1636, 1610, 1694, 1685, 1686 and 1690 are included under the topic Early Buyll History in all our PDF Extended History products and printed products wherever possible.
+Another 242 words (17 lines of text) covering the years 1852, 1275, 1200, 1376, 1552, 1628, 1575, 1535, 1540, 1563, 1628, 1623, 1630, 1692, 1660, 1661, 1679, 1689, 1689, 1692, 1634, 1710, 1634, 1605, 1684, 1636, 1610, 1694, 1685, 1686 and 1690 are included under the topic Early Buyll History in all our PDF Extended History products and printed products wherever possible.

 Buyll Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Buyll has appeared include Bull, Bule, Bulls, Buyll, Bula and others.

 Early Notables of the Buyll family (pre 1700)

 Another 129 words (9 lines of text) are included under the topic Early Buyll Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Buyll family to the New World and Oceana
+Migration of the Buyll family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Buyll arrived in North America very early: Henry Bull, who emigrated from London to Roxbury, Massachusetts in 1635; Captain Thomas Bull, who arrived in Hartford, Connecticut in 1635; John Bull, who came to Virginia in 1650.